COAST-Lab/Open-Water-Level/Readme.md

 That manuscript contains additional important information beyond what is in this repository.
 Please read the following for a high-level overview of the project and the contents of this repository.

+(insert picture)

 ## About
-This project comprises a sensor package designed to measure distance and either transmit or store measurements.
+This project comprises a low-cost open-sourced sensor package designed to measure distance and either transmit or store measurements.
 It utilizes an Arduino-based Adafruit Adalogger with a Particle Boron with cellular data transfer a Maxbotix ultrasonic rangefinder, a rechargeable lithium-ion battery, and either upcycled plastic parts or an off-the-shelf water-resistant enclosure.

+The goals of this repository are to enable citizen scientists, businesses, and anyone with the motivation to monitor their local sea level.
+To get started read through this page and subsequent directions.

 ## Introduction
 There are several versions of the DIY water level sensor, including different microcontrollers and different sensor interfacing options (analog, serial, and pulse-width modulation).
 If you are new to sensor development, wiring, or coding, we recommend the version described in [Firmware/SLR_Arduino_Maxbotix_Analog](Firmware/SLR_Arduino_Maxbotix_Analog).
 There is additional instructional documentation in that folder.